perses/perses/docs/api/secret.md

 caFile: <filename> # Optional

 # Certificate and key for client cert authentication to the server.
-# At most one of cert and cert_file is allowed.
+# At most one of cert and certFile is allowed.
-# At most one of key and key_file is allowed.
+# At most one of key and keyFile is allowed.
 cert: <secret> # Optional
 certFile: <filename> # Optional
 key: <secret> # Optional